ONLYOFFICE/Kubernetes-Docs-Shards/README.md

 $ kubectl get service documentserver -o jsonpath="{.status.loadBalancer.ingress[*].ip}"
 ```

-After that, ONLYOFFICE Docs Shards will be available at `http://DOCUMENTSERVER-SERVICE-IP/`.
+After that, ONLYOFFICE Docs will be available at `http://DOCUMENTSERVER-SERVICE-IP/`.

 If the service IP is empty, try getting the `documentserver` service hostname: